UbiquityRobotics/ubiquity_main/Doc_Robot_Launch_Repositories.md

   into a routine call.

 Huh?
 What is going on here?
 Let's do some examples!
-Here is a chunk of python code that defines a routine:
+Here is a chunk of Python code that defines a routine:

         def n_fiducial_slam(robot_base, fiducial_size=".150"):
           short = "a somewhat long string"